Kh4n/RTCBoost/README.md

 Next steps:
 - ~~Use WebRTC peer library.
 Using plain WebRTC was a good experience, but unless I make my own peer library it is not sustainable~~
     - Now using [simple-peer](https://github.com/feross/simple-peer)
-- ~~Either use bittorrent protocol or come up with own to allow peers to communicate (can't be JSON because binary limitation)~~
+- ~~Either use BitTorrent protocol or come up with own to allow peers to communicate (can't be JSON because binary limitation)~~
     - Used my own super simple protocol.
 Simply a type byte, piece number, and part number.
 Only weird thing is that I am storing this info at the end of the array, in the anticipation that [ArrayBuffer.transfer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer/transfer) gets widely adopted
 - ~~Send large amounts of data efficiently.
 The best way is to read the SDP and find optimum length (adapter.js does this).
 Right now it is fixed at 16Kb.~~
     - Pointless to read SDP, see http://viblast.com/blog/2015/2/5/webrtc-data-channel-message-size/.
 Even though article is old, I have tested reading the SDP and the results were subpar (didn't send at all at first, reducing the size introduced errors like pieces getting clipped halfway)